Tanjore Abraham Ward (1832-1920) and Amelia Lambourn (1834-1895).

 Tanjore was born on 12 August 1832 and baptised at All Hallows in Tottenham, Middlesex, on 27 July 1834.
 Of all William Ward and Mary Ann Downer‘s children, Tanjore is the most curious.
 His name comes from a city, also known as Thanjavur, in the Indian state of Tamil Nadu, which lies on the south bank of the Kaveri River.
 It’s famous for the Brahadeeswarar Temple, constructed more than a thousand years ago.

 But was Tanjore named as a result of a family connection with the city?
 Was it that there was Indian blood running in the family?
 Or was he Indian and adopted by William and Mary Ann?
 Could there be another story waiting to be told about his background?
 A surviving photo of him does suggest that he had South Asian heritage.
-A distant cousin on Ancestry.co.uk messaged to say that some of Tanjore’s relatives and descendants had similar looks and rumours in the family suggested military service in India and subsequent Indian ancestry.
+A distant cousin on Ancestry.co.uk messaged to say that some of Tanjore’s relatives and descendants had similar looks, and rumours in the family suggested military service in India and subsequent Indian ancestry.

 In his will, Tanjore left the pub, property at 3 Ashley Road in Tottenham, 100 £10 shares in the British Steamship Company, £500 of Great Eastern Railway stock, 25 £1 shares in Haig and Haig Ltd and two houses at 4 and 5 Cottage Place in Tottenham Hale to his sons.
-In fact, the Index of Wills shows he left effects worth £7,555.
-Whatever his true story, he died a successful man.

 He was my first cousin, 4 times removed.
 I had seen the photo before, and he looked a lot like my father, except for the dark skin.
 Nut I have a sister and brother with dark olive skin, so I found it familiar.
 I really appreciate Kate your work on the family history.